 Senior living properties are different in that the tenants are generally younger and live independently without medical care.
 But a lot of would-be tenants were reluctant to move out of their homes and into a more densely populated building during a raging pandemic.
-And many still are.
+(Many still are.)

 These lingering effects won't disappear tomorrow.
 But ultimately, senior living facilities offer an attractive, active lifestyle for many seniors, and that hasn't fundamentally changed.
 And home care might be a viable option for many seniors in need of skilled nursing.
 Ultimately there comes a point where there are few alternatives to the care of a nursing home.

 Importantly, the longer-term demographic trends here are all but unstoppable.
-The peak of the Baby Boomer generation are in their early-to-mid-60s today, far too young to need long-term care.
+The peak of the Baby Boomer generation is in its early to mid-60s today – far too young to need long-term care.
 But over the course of the next two decades, demand will continue to build as more and more boomers age into the proper age bracket for these services.

-At 6.7%, LTC is one of the higher-yielding monthly dividend stocks on this list.
+At 6%-plus, LTC is one of the higher-yielding monthly dividend stocks on this list.

 Say "AGNC" out loud.
 It sounds a lot like "agency," right?